dccircuit/IGME-235-Fall-2022/exercises/colors.md

     - Use this tool to generate a color palette that might work well for your page.
     - Hints:
         - Start the Generator.
-        - Try "Explore" and see if anything grabs you.
-Note the "Picks" and "Best" sections for some vetted possibilitlies.
+        - Try "Explore Palettes" (under the Tools menu) and see if anything grabs you.
+Click in the search field to limit by styles, topics, popularity, etc.
         - Try uploading an image from your page.
-Back in "Generate" click the camera icon
+Back in the "Palette Generator" click the camera icon
         - If you like part of a palette, but not all of it, try "locking" the ones you like and hitting space to generate some other possibilities.
         - Click export and choose 'Image' (or 'SVG'?) to get an image file that you can easily reference and/or sample from in the future.
         - Keep in mind that you might be best off only using 2 or 3 of the colors in your palette along with a nice neutral white or off-white along with your other colors.